dtao/aiadventures/thoughts/three-approaches-to-ai-safety.md

 #### 1.1 ...or we could just _slow_ it down (decelerate)

-A less dramatic proposal than _shutting down_ AI research is to hit the pause button for a little while and give AI safety researchers some time to catch up.
+A less dramatic proposal than _shutting off_ AI research is to hit the pause button for a little while and give AI safety researchers some time to catch up.
 This is effectively what the [open letter][1] that Musk et al signed is suggesting.
 The letter proposes a 6-month pause on any AI experiments using